-You will study a subject-specific module in clinical epidemiology that provides theoretical and practical understanding of:
+You will study a subject-specific module in clinical epidemiology that:

 Your research project comprises the major element of the course.
 This project will involve 24 weeks of research in an area of epidemiology under the supervision of an expert academic researcher in the field.

 The course allows you to experience an internationally competitive research area, predominantly in academia but also potentially in industry.

 This programme accepts both medical and dental students wishing to take a master’s degree as an intercalation.
 You will need to have successfully completed your third or fourth year of study.